sheilbronn/Manage-Gluon-MQTT/README.md

 ### Example invocations

-You might want to try the following examples on the command line first
+You might want to try the following examples on the command line first before putting them into a cron job:

+* ...

 ### Notes / Comments